Joanna Biggar Reveals the Heart Center of her Newest Novel

 We sat down with Joanna Biggar to talk about her latest novel, its relationship to her past work, and hosting its geographical and thematic heart in her hometown of California.

 ASP: Melanie is the least rebellious of the five women in That Paris Year, as well as the most insecure and the most eager to please.
 Her transformation in this book comes as a big surprise.
 Can you talk a bit about how the character evolved from dutiful daughter to a commune-living fiddle player?

-Joanna Biggar: True enough, Melanie in That Paris Year was the least rebellious of the five women.
+Joanna Biggar: True enough.
 Like the others, she struggled to find who she really was as she distanced herself from her cold, materialistic, socialite family, and tried to find her place in a relationship with a gifted young violinist who worshipped her mostly as “muse.”
 She sought to find recognition for her scholarship, for her thoughts, but she was chased for her body.
 Her disappointments allowed her to see the plights of others in misery but out of her milieu: namely the poor and dispossessed.
 Beneath her exterior of polite respectability, a social and political consciousness began to grow.
 Once home, she was ripe for shedding that exterior when it no longer fit and for joining the tide of the counter-culture as it ripped across the country.
 I certainly knew people who also jumped in, seeming to change character completely.
 It has been interesting over time to witness ways in which they have changed back.

 "She sought to find recognition for her scholarship, for her thoughts, but she was chased for her body.
 Her disappointments allowed her to see the plights of others in misery but out of her milieu: namely the poor and dispossessed."